Nature’s Variety Instinct Ultimate Protein Dog Food receives the Advisor’s top rating of 5 stars.

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

-When you consider the protein-boosting effect of the flaxseed, this still looks like the profile of a kibble containing a significant amount of meat.
+Even when you consider the protein-boosting effect of the flaxseed, this still looks like the profile of a kibble containing an abundance of meat.

-Nature’s Variety Instinct Ultimate Protein is a grain-free, meat-based dry dog food using a significant amount of poultry as its main sources of animal protein, thus earning the brand 5 stars.
+Instinct Ultimate Protein is a grain-free, dry dog food using a generous amount of named meats as its main source of animal protein, thus earning the brand 5 stars.

 Please note certain recipes are sometimes given a higher or lower rating based upon our estimate of their total meat content and (when appropriate) their fat-to-protein ratios.

 Nature’s Variety Dog Food